whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-17-SLAE-Analyzing-Shellcode.md

 Student ID: SLAE-27812/PA-27812

-You can find all of the used resources within this post [here](https://github.com/whitecr0wz/SLAE/tree/main/Assignment_5).
+You can find all of the used resources [here](https://github.com/whitecr0wz/SLAE/).